-DISC is one of the most popular methods of personality testing and assessment in use today.
-Based on the answers to a simple questionnaire, it can describe a personality in terms of four key factors: Dominance, Influence, Steadiness and Compliance.
+What is DISC?
+The brief answer is: one of the most popular methods of personality testing and assessment in use today.
+Based on the answers to a simple questionnaire, it can describe a personality in terms of four key DISC factors: Dominance, Influence, Steadiness and Compliance.

 This article will give you a general introduction to the concepts behind DISC, but you'll also find more extensive reference resources on the site.
 Pay a visit to our full DISC Reference Library to explore the ideas behind DISC in depth.

 A standard DISC questionnaire consists of twenty-four questions.
 Each of these questions presents four options, and asks the respondent is to select which of these applies most closely, and which least closely, to their approach.
 For example, a typical DISC question might look something like this:

 Marston's original questionnaire, and many others derived from it, use simple adjectives for each of the four options.
 The 'phrase-based' approach shown in this example, though, is becoming more popular, as it provides the respondent with a clearer idea of the intention behind the question, and is less prone to misinterpretation.